japolyak/TutorillaBot/src/readme.production.md

 # Production setup

-After the server is **properly** configured, follow these steps to configure the production environment for deployment.
+After the server is configured, follow these steps to configure the production environment for deployment.

 ---

 ## Setup steps

 1. Clone the Repository
-   * Clone the repository and switch to the `development` branch.
+   * Switch to directory defined in [server configuration readme](./readme.server-configuration.md) `GitHub secrets` section
-   * Update the path in `.github/workflows/production.yaml`
+   * Clone the repository and switch to the `main` branch.
 1. In the `src` directory, create a `.env` file with the following structure:
     ```
     IS_DEVELOPMENT=0